wp-plugins/nextgen-facebook/readme.txt

 **NextGEN Facebook Open Graph (NGFB) is being actively developed and supported**.
 You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).

+**[A Pro version of NextGEN Facebook Open Graph (NGFB) is also available](http://surniaulula.com/extend/plugins/nextgen-facebook/)**.
+The Pro version allows you to customize the Open Graph title, description, image, number of images/videos used, and enable/disable social buttons for each Page and Post.
+You can also enable a local file cache to save social sharing images and JavaScript, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).

+**The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken months of long days to code, test, and fine-tune**.
+You'll find that it's a complete, stable, and feature rich plugin.
+If you appreciate the time and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).

+Thank you,

+js.

 == Installation ==

 = Install Methods =

-If you already have NextGEN Facebook Open Graph installed in WordPress and subsequently download the NGFB plugin as an archive file -- either [the Pro version](http://surniaulula.com/wordpress-plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Manual Removal* and *Semi-Automated Install* methods to install and activate the new plugin.
+If you already have NextGEN Facebook Open Graph installed, and subsequently download the NGFB plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Manual Removal* and *Semi-Automated Install* methods to install and activate the new plugin.
 The *Manual Removal* method preserves existing option settings in the database.

 **Automated Install**